dask/dask/docs/source/dataframe-create.rst

 Read from cloud storage
 ~~~~~~~~~~~~~~~~~~~~~~~

-Dask can read data from a variety of data stores including network file systems, cloud object stores, and Hadoop.
+Dask can read data from a variety of data stores including cloud object stores.
-You can usually do this by prepending a protocol to the paths:
+You can do this by prepending a protocol like ``s3://`` to paths
+used in common data access functions like ``dd.read_csv``:

 .. code-block:: python